oxylabs/mechanicalsoup-proxy-integration/README.md

 of your Oxylabs account.

 ## Testing Proxy Connection
-To see if the proxy is working, try visiting ip.oxylabs.io. <br>If everything is working correctly, it will return an IP address of a proxy that you're using.
+To see if the proxy is working, try visiting https://ip.oxylabs.io.
+If everything is working correctly, it will return an IP address of a proxy that you're using.

 ## Identifying an HTML form
 Identifying an HTML form in MechanicalSoup is relatively easy - all you have to do is to locate it